Sig Engineering - Part 1 - Solana's Gossip Protocol

 shard = self.shard[shard_index]

-To build a Pull Response, we need to retrieve values in the CrdsTable whose hash matches a mask (i.e., their first mask_bit bits are equal to mask).
+To build a pull response, we need to retrieve values from the GossipTable whose hash matches a mask (i.e., their first mask_bit bits are equal to mask).

 To find these matches there are three cases we need to consider: